shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/index.md

 No.

-### Do I need to know Haskell?
+### Do I need to know PureScript?

-Yes, we assume that you have some beginner "pre-monad" level knowledge of the following Haskell concepts:
+Yes, we assume that you have some beginner "pre-monad" level knowledge of the following Haskell/PureScript concepts:

 * Basic syntax
 * Type signatures